GoodUncleFood/petite/readme.md

 # Petite

-> Petite is designed to power a single RESTful JSON microservice, running on a single port.
+> Petite is a microservices framework designed to power a single RESTful JSON microservice on a single port.
 Petite services are presumed to be running behind an external router/reverse-proxy (in their own container, but as part of a larger set of API services).
 As such, each service only processes a single route, and allows you to define a single controller for each HTTP method accessible on that route.
 Petite is developed and maintained by [Good Uncle](http://gooduncle.com).

 [![Build Status](https://travis-ci.org/GoodUncleFood/petite.svg?branch=master)](https://travis-ci.org/GoodUncleFood/petite)
 [![Dependency Status](https://gemnasium.com/GoodUncleFood/petite.svg)](https://gemnasium.com/GoodUncleFood/petite)